-Data Retention: We regularly review and purge personally identifiable information once it is no longer needed to manage library services.
-Information that is regularly reviewed for purging includes, but is not limited to, personally identifiable information on library resource use & material circulation history.
+Data Retention: We regularly purge personally identifiable information once it is no longer needed to manage library services.
+This includes, but is not limited to, personally identifiable information on library resource use & material circulation history.
 User accounts that are in good standing are purged five (5) years after expiration date.

 Tracking Users: The Library protects the security of any personally identifiable information while it is in our custody & we ensure that aggregate, summary data is stripped of personally identifiable information.
 We do not ask library visitors or website users to identify themselves or reveal any personal information unless they are borrowing materials; requesting special services; registering for services, workshops, or appointments; or making remote use from off-campus of those portions of the Library’s website restricted to registered borrowers under license agreements or other special arrangements.
 We remove links between user records and materials borrowed when items are returned, and we delete records as soon as the purpose for data collection has been satisfied.

 Third Party Security: The Johnnie Mae Berry Library uses and links to resources owned and operated by third parties, including integrated library systems, databases, and electronic journals.
 We license these resources for the use of Cincinnati State authorized users.
 We make every attempt to include user privacy protections in license agreements with third parties, such as vendors of digital information resources like electronic databases and journals.
+When connecting to licensed resources outside the library, we authenticate users as members of our community and do not provide any personally identifiable information.
 Nevertheless, because the use of these websites and resources is not governed by the Johnnie Mae Berry Library, we strongly recommend that you review the privacy policies of the websites that you visit, particularly if you are requesting online help through email or chat or establishing your own account for specialized services like table of contents, email, saved search alerts, purchases, or personalization features.
-When connecting to licensed resources outside the library, we authenticate users as members of our community and do not provide any personally identifiable information.
-For more information on privacy regarding available content from our vendors, please visit: Accessibility & Privacy of Library Platforms.

 Security Measures: Our security measures involve both managerial and technical policies and procedures to protect against loss and the unauthorized access, destruction, use, or disclosure of the data.
 Our managerial measures include internal organizational procedures that limit access to data and prohibit those individuals with access from utilizing the data for unauthorized purposes.
 Our technical security measures to prevent unauthorized access include encryption in the transmission and storage of data; limits on access through use of passwords; and secure storage of data.